Top things to do in Las Vegas

 The Fremont Street Experience, formerly known as Glitter Gulch, is a trip back to Vegas’ wild beginnings.
 The area between Main to Third Streets is downtown Las Vegas’ historic hub of casinos and resorts and was redeveloped into the glitzy Fremont Street Experience in 1994.

 Enjoy free live music and light shows throughout the night while strolling along the covered street.
-Gamble at one of the classic casinos, like the Golden Nugget or the Fremont Casino.
-Explore the Neon Museum, where the neon signs from casinos past and present are retired.
+Gamble at one of the classic casinos, like the

 If you are ready to spend a full day in your car — roughly five hours each way — then drive to the South Rim of the Grand Canyon National Park, which is open year-round.
 At 277 miles long, 18 miles wide and one mile deep, the drive is worth it.

 If you’re not up for a long day, hop in your car for a two-hour drive to the